Divkix/ProxyGrab/README.md

 Wanna help and improve this project?

 Make sure to follow these before opening a PR:

-* Make sure your PR is formatted with Black.
+- Make sure your PR is formatted with Black.
-* Make sure the package is working.
+- Make sure the package is working.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Thanks to:
+## Thanks to

-* [@JaredLGillespie](https://github.com/JaredLGillespie) for his [proxyscrape library](https://github.com/JaredLGillespie/proxyscrape) from which I took scrappers!
+- [@JaredLGillespie](https://github.com/JaredLGillespie) for his [proxyscrape library](https://github.com/JaredLGillespie/proxyscrape) from which I took scrappers!
-* Proxy Providers mentioned above
+- Proxy Providers mentioned above